AravindVasudev/AravindVasudev.github.io/_posts/2017-08-13-moving-to-antergos.md

 ---

-Nine months ago, I decided that I had enough with Windows and planned to completely move to GNU/Linux (Yeah, it's not Linux, it's GNU/Linux :wink: ).
+Nine months ago, I decided that I had enough with Windows and planned to completely move to GNU/Linux (Yeah, it's not Linux, it's GNU/Linux).
 Since I own only one laptop, I do not prefer distro jumping and needed to settle down with something.
 After googling for a while, I picked Ubuntu.